December 24, 2024

 • Warranty: Look for a manufacturer’s warranty that covers the finish for at least 5-10 years.
 This can give you peace of mind and protection against defects or premature wear.

-See also How to Stain Woven Wood Shutters
+See also How to Clean Vinyl Shutters

 Budget-Friendly Options for Shutter Finishes